sshaar/clef2020-factchecking-task2/README.md

 ### NormClaims:

 All the verified claims that will be used for both training and test are found in file (data/verified_facts.qrels.tsv).
-This file has information about the verified claims that are obtained from snopes.com in the following format.
+This file has information about the verified claims that are obtained from fact checking websites in the following format.

 > NormClaimID <TAB> NormClaim <TAB> Title